 What happens if I inherit the same piece of property as someone else

-If someone leaves you a piece of property in a Will or Trust, talk with an estate planning attorney like Vince Taormina to determine what the best course of action is.
+If someone leaves you a piece of property in a Will or Trust, talk with a St. Louis estate planning attorney like Vince Taormina to determine what the best course of action is.

 Estate planning can be a complicated endeavor.
 Creators of estate plans often have very different ideas from their beneficiaries.
 But because they are the ones in charge of creating their Will or Trust, and, thus, determining what should happen to their property after their death, the beneficiaries often have little say in the matter.

 Unfortunately, however, beneficiaries oftentimes have different ideas about how they want to handle the Decedent's property after death.
 Sometimes, Decedents get the idea that they want to divide their real estate evenly between beneficiaries.
 This happens a lot.
 However, the beneficiaries to the Will or Trust usually have different ideas about how they wish to proceed with owning the real estate (i.e., to sell or not to sell).

 Here's the scenario: A dies leaving behind a piece of land to be owned jointly between B and C. B and C are now the joint owners of the land.
 B wants to sell the land, but C does not.
 Must they come to an agreement on how to proceed?
 Will B have to sue C in order to sell the land?
 Is there any legal recourse for either party?

 The short answer to all of those question is "Yes."

 Missouri allows parties who inherit land, yet who have very different ideas with what to do with it, to initiate a legal process called Partition.
 Partition simply means dividing property between the owners so that they no longer own it jointly; they now own it separately and can do what they please with it.
 In a Partition action, B can now sell his portion and C can retain hers.